 ‘This really allows you to get a good idea of each subject before you start specialising.
 It’s also a good chance to try something new and find out where your study can lead.’

-She adds: ‘I love the diversity of the field of science and the opportunity to continue to learn and grow in it.
-I’d love to travel as well, so postgraduate study overseas is something I aim to do.’
+She adds: ‘I love the diversity of the field of science and the opportunity to continue to learn and grow in it.’

 Moving to Christchurch from Marlborough was quite a step for Alison, but through various opportunities offered by the University she was confident it would work out.

-She was awarded a UC Emerging Leaders’ scholarship, which includes a special development programme.
+She was awarded a UC Emerging Leaders’ scholarship, which included a special development programme.

 ‘It made the transition to university easy,’ she says.
 ‘Before lectures had even started I already had this group of people I knew.
 Then the ongoing development programme provided me with other opportunities throughout the year to get involved in university life, through helping with events such as “The Concert”, and through mentoring.
 Staying in Rochester and Rutherford hall of residence was also something I was really excited about coming here for.’